imbilalj/backend-hiring-test-3/README.md

 The purpose of the test is to develop a Books backend API system.

-## Bonus

-- Use typescript
-- Use NestJS or any other framework like loopback

 ## Explanation

 Books API should be built upon four basic concepts: